Matto58/BatchOS/README.md

 # BatchOS
 Versions:

-1.1 (old and useless)
+- 1.1 (old and useless)

-2.0 beta 2
+- 2.0 beta 2
+- 3.0 alpha 1

 # Changelog
 When you download it, run "BatchOS.bat" and after you log in, type "whatsnew".
+(2.0 only)